I recently had a birthday. I am squarely in my forties, and I have decided that I love getting older.

 Referring back to the pilot metaphor in #1, the more wisdom we gain, the more we remain calm and confident through rough or unusual weather in our life.
 When we are younger, rough weather is scary because we have not experienced a lot of different sailing conditions.

-I love getting older because things that would have freaked out my sixteen year old self hardly phase me now because I understand much better how to handle them.
+I love getting older because things that would have freaked out my sixteen year old self hardly phase me now. that’s because I understand much better how to handle them.
 That wisdom is a great gift.

 Three: Comfort in Our Own Skin

 There is a great deal of pressure in our culture to use our bodies as an object for gaining attention, admiration, and even personal value.
-In addition quite often, culturally speaking, only bodies of a certain size and shape are viewed as admirable and acceptable.
+In addition quite often, we get the idea that only bodies of a certain size and shape are acceptable.
 This causes us, especially women, a great deal of pressure, and it can cause severe anxiety.

 When I was younger, this pressure caused me so much anxiety that eventually I decided that my world was not big enough both for me and rigid body standards.
 I decided to kick rigid body standards out the window and focus on nurturing and loving myself.